2lambda123/forex/README.md

 # **EUR/USD Foreign Exchange Rate Prediction**

-I am using logistic regression, neural networks, and boosted trees to predict the future direction of of the EUR/USD foreign exchange rates.
+Using classification machine learning models like logistic regression, neural networks, and boosted trees to predict the future direction of of the EUR/USD foreign exchange rates with technical analysis.

-LINK TO PREDICTION WEBSITE

 ## Table of Contents
 1. [Data](#data)